feathersjs/feathers/packages/generator-feathers-plugin/app/templates/static/.github/contributing.md

 Before running the tests from the `test/` folder `npm test` will run ESlint.
 You can check your code changes individually by running `npm run lint`.

-### ES6 compilation

-Feathers uses [Babel](https://babeljs.io/) to leverage the latest developments of the JavaScript language.
-All code and samples are currently written in ES2015.
-To transpile the code in this repository run

-> npm run compile

-__Note:__ `npm test` will run the compilation automatically before the tests.

 ### Tests

 [Mocha](http://mochajs.org/) tests are located in the `test/` folder and can be run using the `npm run mocha` or `npm test` (with ESLint and code coverage) command.

-### Documentation

-Feathers documentation is contained in Markdown files in the [feathers-docs](https://github.com/feathersjs/feathers-docs) repository.
-To change the documentation submit a pull request to that repo, referencing any other PR if applicable, and the docs will be updated with the next release.

 ## External Modules

-If you're written something awesome for Feathers, the Feathers ecosystem, or using Feathers please add it to the [showcase](https://docs.feathersjs.com/why/showcase.html).
-You also might want to check out the [Plugin Generator](https://github.com/feathersjs/generator-feathers-plugin) that can be used to scaffold plugins to be Feathers compliant from the start.
+If you're written something awesome for Feathers, the Feathers ecosystem, or using Feathers please add it to the [awesome-feathersjs](https://github.com/feathersjs/awesome-feathersjs) repository.

 If you think it would be a good core module then please contact one of the Feathers core team members in [Slack](http://slack.feathersjs.com) and we can discuss whether it belongs in core and how to get it there. :beers: